vardius/go-api-boilerplate/README.md

 ```

 ## Build tags
 Build flags are used for different persistence layers.
 Please see `servvices.go` file for details.
-Provided layers are `mysql` and `memory`.
+Provided layers are `mysql`, `mongo` and `memory`.
 If desired in similar way new layer can be easily added, following given patter.

 ```shell